secsh-keygen, ssh-keygen

 -h

--I certificate_authority
+-I certificate_identity

 -i

 This option will read an unencrypted private (or public) key file in the format specified by the -m option and print an OpenSSH compatible private (or public) key to stdout.
 This option allows importing keys from other software, including several commercial SSH implementations.
-The default import format is RFC4716
+The default import format is RFC4716.

 -k

 Generate a KRL file.
-In this mode, ssh-keygen will generate a KRL file at the location specified via the -f flag that revokes every key or certificate presented on the command line.
+In this mode, secsh-keygen will generate a KRL file at the location specified via the -f flag that revokes every key or certificate presented on the command line.
 Keys/certificates to be revoked may be specified by public key file or using the format described in the KEY REVOCATION LISTS section.

 -L